KevinRapa/Lethe/README.md

 that began before I could even code in Java, and I have been working on it as my experience with Java has developed.
 The game is nearly complete.

+To play, just execute the .jar.
+Make sure the ambience and effects folders are in the same directory as the .jar.

 The game employs a save feature using serialization, a Swing GUI, sound, heavy regex usage, and a bit of multithreading, particularly in the Laboratory and the Tunnels.Dungeon_Monst class.